-On November 24, 2017 Paytm released an Android update (v6.4.0) that causes a glitch in the Splitwise+Paytm integration.
+Last week, Paytm released an Android update (v6.6.0) that caused a glitch in the Splitwise+Paytm integration.
 We have alerted Paytm to the issue and both companies will work quickly towards a resolution.
+March 2nd Update: This issue is now resolved.
+Please update to the newest versions of Paytm and Splitwise.

-A small number of users who settled up with Paytm in the last few days (since upgrading to Paytm v6.4.0) may not have a matching payment in their Splitwise ledger.
-Users who are potentially affected will be have been personally contacted via email as of by Splitwise by end of day Thursday, Nov 30 (IST).
+A small number of users who settled up with Paytm in the last few days (since upgrading to Paytm v6.6.0) may not have a matching payment in their Splitwise ledger.
+Users who were potentially affected have been personally contacted via email.

 Good news for our Indian users – Splitwise has integrated with Paytm!
 Now you can repay any friend on Splitwise in seconds, using your Paytm account.